Large-Leaf Pondweed

 Native

-Large-Leaf Pondweed has long, wide floating leaves that curl away from the stem.
+Large leaf pondweed has long, wide floating leaves that curl away from the stem.

 Description

-Submersed leaves are folded in the middle and arched, curving away from the stem.
-These leaves can be one and a half to almost three inches wide and have 25-37 veins.
-Leaf stalks vary in length.
-Floating leaves are oval, two to four inches long, one to two inches wide, and also have many veins.
+Floating leaves are oval, two to four inches long, one to two inches wide, and have many veins.
 They are on long stalks.
-Stipules (extra little leaves at the base of the leaf stalks) are narrow and come to a sharp point for both submersed and floating leaves.
-Large-Leaf Pondweed flower stalks (which later fruit) rise above the water and are one to two inches tall.
-These nutlets are on a thick stem.
+Stipules are narrow and come to a sharp point for both submersed and floating leaves.

-Large-Leaf Pondweed gets its alternate names of Musky Weed and bass weed because it serves as a prime habitat for those and other types of freshwater fish.
-Waterfowl feast on the many nutlets this pondweed produces.
-Large-Leaf Pondweed is often found growing in soft sediments and is easily damaged when boats drive over it.
-This particular plant will hybridize with either of two other pondweeds: Illinois and Richardson’s.
+Large leaf pondweed is often found growing in soft sediments and is easily damaged when boats drive over it.
+This plant will hybridize with either of two other pondweeds: Illinois or Richardson’s.

 Management Options

-Click here for more information on how to control large-leaf pondweed.
+Click here for more information on how to control large leaf pondweed.